Prostate Cancer

 - urinary retention.

-Other symptoms include pain in the prostate, severe pain in the lower back, pelvis, hips, or thighs, less strong erection or impotence, and weakened ejaculation.
+Other symptoms include pain in the prostate, severe pain in the lower back, pelvis, hips, or thighs, weaker erection or impotence, and reduced ejaculation.
 Bone metastases can also develop, mainly in the lumbar region.

 As benign prostate enlargement (benign prostatic hyperplasia) has the same symptoms, further tests for the diagnosis of prostate cancer must be carried out.